Skip to main content

 - if: $CI_COMMIT_BRANCH == "main"

-GitHub Actions Reusable Workflow: Manage common workflows in a separate repository (e.g. your-org/security-workflows) and reference them as uses: your-org/security-workflows/.github/workflows/devsecops-pr.yml@main in each project.
-When a policy change is made in just one location, it is immediately reflected in the entire repository.
+GitHub Actions reusable workflows: Keep common workflows in a dedicated repository (e.g. your-org/security-workflows) and reference them from each project as uses: your-org/security-workflows/.github/workflows/devsecops-pr.yml@main.
+A policy change made in one place is immediately reflected across every repository.

-GitLab CI Template: References a CI template in the central repository with the include: keyword.
-Project-specific overrides can be handled with extends: to allow exceptions while maintaining the default policy.
+GitLab CI templates: Reference a CI template in a central repository with the include: keyword.
+Project-specific overrides can be handled with extends:, allowing exceptions while keeping the default policy intact.

-Policy file synchronization: Manage policy files such as .grype.yaml·.gitleaks.toml·.trivyignore.yaml in a separate repository and distribute them to each project using git submodule or file copy script.
-The version history of the policy file is preserved, which is advantageous for audit response.
+Policy file synchronization: Keep policy files such as .grype.yaml·.gitleaks.toml·.trivyignore.yaml in a dedicated repository and distribute them to each project via git submodule or a file-copy script.
+Preserving the version history of policy files is advantageous for audit response.

-Build failure messages should allow developers to act immediately
+Build failure messages should let developers act immediately

-Clear cause of failure: Include in the message which CVE in which package and which line in which file.
-Failures with unclear causes lead to developer distrust and ignoring notifications.
+Clear cause of failure: State which CVE, in which package, on which line of which file.
+Failures with unclear causes erode developer trust and lead to ignored alerts.

-How to Fix: If possible, include a specific action in your message, such as “Upgrade to this version.” grype automatically displays the fix version, providing guidance on fixing it without any additional work.
+How to fix: Where possible, include a concrete action in the message, such as "upgrade to this version."
+Grype automatically shows the fixed version, providing remediation guidance with no extra effort.

 Next steps